 Her statements regularly invoke humanitarian law and principles.
 As High Commissioner for Human Rights, Bachelet repeatedly called on international human rights law and international humanitarian law to be respected in situations of conflict.
 In her General Assembly dialogue, she explicitly recognized the protection of civilians and the principles of neutrality and impartiality.

 Bachelet has repeatedly stressed the importance of the UN having a strong field presence.
 During the General Assembly dialogue, she underlined the importance of protecting humanitarian presence and access from budget-driven erosion.
-Her vision statement proposes integrated UN responses that combine humanitarian assistance, peace operations and support for political dialogue as appropriate when prevention efforts have failed.
+Her vision statement proposes integrated UN responses combining humanitarian assistance, peace operations, and support for political dialogue as appropriate when prevention efforts have failed.

-While Bachelet has historically adopted an approach of cooperation and consensus-building more than outspoken advocacy, she has said during her campaign that engagement and dialogue should not come at the expense of speaking truth to power: silence is not an option in relation to genocide and atrocities.
+While Bachelet has historically adopted a more cooperative and consensus-building approach than one of outspoken advocacy, she has said during her campaign that engagement and dialogue should not come at the expense of speaking truth to power: silence is not an option in relation to genocide and atrocities.

 -